Convex Exemplar SPP1000, SPP1200, SPP1600

 - CD nodes 16 SBus slots

-- This is apparently really the same SBus used by Sun in their SPARC workstations
+- Apparently really the same SBus used by Sun in their SPARC workstations

 Storage